openssl/openssl/doc/designs/quic-design/quic-api.md

 The blocking mode can be configured on each SSL object individually.
 When a QUIC stream SSL object is created it inherits its blocking state from the currently configured blocking state of the QUIC connection SSL object at the time the stream is created.
 This can be changed independently.
-For example, a QUIC connection SSL object can be in blokcing mode to allow for blocking `SSL_accept_stream` calls, yet have some or all QUIC stream SSL objects be in non-blocking mode concurrently.
+For example, a QUIC connection SSL object can be in blocking mode to allow for blocking `SSL_accept_stream` calls, yet have some or all QUIC stream SSL objects be in non-blocking mode concurrently.